maximemhd/MaaxAnt/README.md

 # MaaxAnt
-Ant uploader on android, based on Ant+ sample app Edit Add topics
+Ant uploader on android, based on Ant+ sample app and Strava API for Android StravaZPot.